 Once all the new parts were installed, the pistol function was tested.
 The action was very stiff and locked up too hard for easy slide manipulation by hand, but it was at a point where I could test with live rounds and see how it worked.
 The pistol fired one or two rounds correctly, but the slide would not always slide forward enough to lock up and allow a follow-up shot.

 I had a real issue with this barrel fitting super-tight to the RIA frame.
 It was so tight that I was not able to cycle it by hand.
 So finally I quit guessing and got out my Kuhnhausen 1911 books and did some research.
 I decided that the best next step would be to make sure I had the correct barrel link, since this is critical to all link-up issues.
-I tried some that I had on hand, but they were all too long still.
+I tried some links that I had on hand, but they were all too long still.
 So I ordered a set from Brownell's that included a few undersized links.
 When they arrived, I tried progressively smaller links until I finally got to a Wilson Combat #1 (.268") link.
 With that link in place, it finally cycled normally by hand.

 (10/2012) I have now taken this pistol out a few times and put a hundred rounds or so down the barrel.
-It shoots really nice and is very accurate.
-It does not kick too much and feels really solid in hand, like a 1911 should.
+It shoots really nice and is amazingly accurate.
+It does not kick much and feels really solid in hand, like a 1911 should.
 I am very happy with how it feels and works.
 I have not experienced any failures yet, which is really nice as well.
 I think the shape of this round insures a lot of feeding reliability.
 The only issue I wish I could solve now is that I can only get about 5-6 rounds in the magazine before they start to bind.
 I know some people have resorted to seating the bullet a tiny bit further in the case, but I am not really wanting to do that with all the many thousands of rounds that I have.
 If I could find a magazine that was even a tiny bit wider than the one I got with my J&G kit, it would probably fix this.
 It would not take much, but I doubt one exists.
 I want to try a few brands and see if any are better.
 Still, even 5 rounds at a time is a lot of fun, when you consider you are shooting sub-machine gun ammo in a 1911 pistol!
 This is a setup that very few people have seen.